FahadAbdulQayyum/e-commerce-catalog/README.md

 - The **Vue** and **React** communities for their outstanding frameworks.
 - The **Vite** team for blazing-fast builds.
 - Everyone who contributed to the development of this project!

----

-Feel free to modify and add any additional information specific to your project. 😊